They say, “You’ll never see a vegan be an MMA and get in one of those cages!”

 Jon Fitch: One of the most recent stories I got sent showcases Jon Fitch’s switch to only eating plants.
 He claims that it has made weight management and training recovery times so much easier.

-What Does Being Vegan Mean For These MMA Fighters?
+So, What Does Being Vegan Mean For These MMA Fighters?

-The reason I love this kind of information is that it gives me more great ammunition when I have to deal with idiots who claim that
+The reason I love this kind of information is that it gives me more great ammunition when I have to deal with idiots who claim that by not eating meat, you’ll always end up being the skinny and unhealthy vegan stereotype — basically unfit to become an MMA fighter.

 But you’ll also know for sure that you can achieve some amazing physical shape.